zhuzhanji/NorovirusGenotyping/README.md

 [^12]:Tatusov RL, Chhabra P, Diez-Valcarce M, Barclay L, Cannon JL, Vinjé J. 2021.
 Human calicivirus typing tool: a web-based tool for genotyping human norovirus and sapovirus sequences.
 J Clin Virol 134:104718. https://doi.org/10.1016/j.jcv.2020.104718.

-Analyzing high throughput data of norovirus is crucial for gaining insights into its mechanisms of infection and transmission.
 However, both tools are web-based, creating a break in the processing of sequencing data.
 There is a pressing need for an efficient, locally-operated, command-line-based taxonomic classification tool for norovirus.